 The MOBi aircraft is an all electric tilt-wing under development with a modular payload design.
 Airspace Experience Technologies started a funding rounds under the U.S. Securities and Exchange Commission's CF and D regulations in partnership with SeedInvest to raise $8 million to support development work.
 The company also launched a Series A funding round in March 2020 and welcomes new investors to join their urban air mobility opportunity.

-The Sigma Six VTOL design can be outfitted with a hybrid-electric or all electric battery-pack powertrains, with autonomous or pilot optional flight.
+The Sigma-6 is a hybrid-electric VTOL or eVTOL optional passenger and heavy-lift prototype aircraft with autonomous or pilot optional flight.
 The cruise speed is estimated to be 126 mph (203 km/h) with a maximum speed greater than 200 mph (322 km/h).
-The all electric powertrain has a range greater than 90 m (145 km) and the hybrid-electric powertrain range is greater than 200 m (322 km).
+The hybrid-electric powertrain range is greater than 200 m (322 km) and the all electric powertrain has a range greater than 90 m (145 km).
 The aircraft's maximum payload is 1,000 lb (454 kg) and the aircraft has low noise emissions which are under 70 db.

 Airspace Experience Technologies foresees the aircraft as an air taxi, personal, corporate and government passenger transportation, emergency medical services (EMS), police use and military tactical intelligence, surveillance and reconnaissance (ISR).
 A pod shaped ground car for ground transportation has also been proposed.